udacityalumni/udacity-alumni-fe/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Udacity Alumni
+To be eligible to work on this project, you need to be a verified Udacity Alumni, having completed a Nanodegree program with Udacity.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a